Frequently Asked Questions | National Humanities Center

 • Projects that are derivative of the applicant’s dissertation

 I am a former Fellow.
-Am I am eligible to apply again?
+Am I eligible to apply again?

 Does the NHC have special funding for faculty at HBCUs?

 Thanks to the generous support and affirmation of its funders, the Center is pleased to provide dedicated residential fellowship opportunities to scholars from HBCUs.
-HBCU faculty may be selected for a fellowship at the Center in two ways.
-First, by applying directly to the Center and being chosen in our general competition for semester- or year-long fellowships.
-Second, by applying to the UNCF/Mellon Faculty Scholars Program for a one-semester fellowship at the National Humanities Center.
+HBCU faculty may be selected for a fellowship at the Center in two ways: first, by applying directly to the Center and being chosen in our general competition for semester- or year-long fellowships; second, by applying to the UNCF/Mellon Faculty Scholars Program for a one-semester fellowship at the National Humanities Center.
 Please see this link for more information about both opportunities.

 Fellowship Logistics and Funding